The Ultimate Guide: 200+ Tableau Interview Questions and Answers to Secure a Tableau Role

 Example: Selecting only one year worth of data from a few years of historical data after connecting with the source

 Filter on Measure: This filter provides options – a range of values, at least, at most and special.
-We can select any option that helps to select the right data or eliminate the unwanted data.
+We can select any option that helps to select the right data or eliminate unwanted data.
 A special option is to deal with Null values.

 Example: Filter on Sum of Sales.

 Filter on Dimension: This filter provides options – General, Wildcard, Condition and Top/Bottom.
-We can select any option that helps to select the right data or eliminate the unwanted data.
+We can select any option that helps to select the right data or eliminate unwanted data.
 We can also create own formula then use it in this filter options – Condition and Top/Bottom for the data selection needs.
 Condition and Top/Bottom provides a channel from dimension to measure to get the required data.